-• Avoid touching the diaphragm when cleaning the sensor!
+Avoid touching the diaphragm when cleaning the sensor!
 Any deformation will permanently affect performance.

-- 1. Unscrew the sensor guard using a coin or a large flat head screwdriver.
+- 1. Unscrew the sensor guard using a coin or a large flathead screwdriver.
 Do not apply excessive force, especially when using the screwdriver. - 2.
 Rinse the area under running water.
-If this fails to remove the deposits, try soaking in vinegar and immersing in an ultrasound bath.
-Do not use ultrasound on pressure transducers <50dbar. - 3.
+If this fails to remove the deposits, try soaking in vinegar. - 3.
 If unsuccessful, contact RBR.

-Cleaning PAR, rad, turbidity, and fluorescence sensors
+Cleaning PAR, rad, RBRquadrante, ODO, turbidity, and third-party fluorescence sensors

 When dirty, carefully wipe the sensors with a soft cloth.
+To remove encrustation, soak in water until soft.
+It may take hours or days, depending on the severity.